Veggie Wraps

 Grate cheese.

 Slice avocado lengthwise.
 Remove pit.
 Scoop avocado out of shell.
-In a smDavid1all bowl, use a fork to mash avocado.
+In a small bowl, use a fork to mash avocado.
 Stir in yogurt.
 Squeeze a little lemon juice onto avocado mixture.
 Add herbs and a pinch of lemon zest.
 Stir.(Chef’s notes: Use 1 cup homemade guacamole in place of avocado.)

 Warm 1 tortilla in the microwave for 30 seconds, or as long as needed.
 Place the warm tortilla on a cutting board.
 Spread 1/3 avocado mixture over center of tortilla.
 Layer with 1/3 greens, 1/3 grated veggies, and 1/3 cheese.
 Squeeze more lemon juice over the mixture.
 Roll tortilla and toppings into a log shape.
 Use a knife to slice wrap into four “pinwheels” (David sliced the log into approximately 1-inch pieces, secured by a toothpick.)
 Repeat process for the other two tortillas.
 You will end up with a total of 12 pinwheels (more if you slice them as thin as an inch.)
 Serves 4.